TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

-## Build a Serverless Chat Application on AWS  🚀
+## DynamoWave Chat - Serverless Real-time Chat Application  🚀

 DynamoWave Chat is a serverless, real-time chat application powered by AWS Lambda, DynamoDB, and WebSocket API.
-This project is designed with a focus on system design principles, ensuring high availability, scalability, security, cost-optimization, and top-notch performance.
+DynamoWave Chat leverages the WebSocket API to facilitate seamless real-time communication, delivering users an interactive and engaging chat experience.
+This project is designed with a focus on System Design Principles, ensuring high availability, scalability, security, cost-optimization, and top-notch performance.

-### Features
+### System Design Principles

-#### Real-time Communication
-DynamoWave Chat leverages WebSocket API to enable seamless real-time communication, providing users with an interactive and engaging chat experience.

-#### Serverless Architecture
+#### Serverless Architecture:
-The entire architecture is serverless, utilizing AWS Lambda for compute, DynamoDB for a NoSQL database, and WebSocket API for handling real-time connections.
-This ensures automatic scaling, reducing operational overhead and costs.
+The entire architecture is Serverless, utilizing AWS Lambda for Compute, DynamoDB for a NoSQL database, and WebSocket API for handling Real-time Connections.
+No infrastructure Provioning / Management Overhead involved.

-### System Design

 #### High Availability

-With AWS services at its core, DynamoWave Chat inherits the high availability and fault-tolerance features of these services.
-DynamoDB, in particular, is designed for high availability with data replication across multiple Availability Zones.
+_Multi-AZ Deployments:_
+DynamoDB supports Multi-AZ deployments, automatically replicating data across multiple Availability Zones (AZs) within a region.
+Lambda runs your function in multiple Availability Zones to ensure that it is available to process events in case of a service interruption in a single zone.
+The core services used here are implictly resilent to Zonal Failures.

+_Lambda Reserved Concurrency:_ Helps in controlling the maximum number of concurrent invocations of a Lambda Function, Helps in throttling and prevents Resource Exhaustion

 #### Scalability

-The architecture is designed to scale horizontally, effortlessly handling an increasing number of users and messages.
-Auto-scaling features of Lambda and DynamoDB contribute to the system's ability to handle varying loads.
+_Lambda Provisioned Concurrency:_ Reduces cold start latency, ensuring consistent & predictable performance.
+Pre-warming Lambda function instances helps improve Responsiveness & Scalability during traffic spikes

+_DynamoDB Provisioned Throughput with Automatic Scaling:_ Configured DynamoDB Provisioned Throughput with RCUs and WCUs, implementing Dynamic scaling through Scaling Targets and Policies for automatic, workload-responsive adjustments.
+Optimizing resource-utilization and responsiveness.

 #### Security
+_API Gateway Authorization & Authentication:_ using Cognito Authoriser

 IAM roles and policies are used to grant the least privilege access to resources.
 Lambda functions and DynamoDB tables are secured with fine-grained permissions, ensuring data integrity and confidentiality.

 #### Cost-Optimization
 By adopting a serverless architecture, DynamoWave Chat optimizes costs through a pay-as-you-go model.
 DynamoDB's on-demand capacity and Lambda's event-driven model contribute to cost efficiency.

 #### Performance Optimization
-The use of DynamoDB provides low-latency data access, crucial for real-time applications.
-Additionally, AWS Lambda functions are designed for short-lived executions, contributing to low response times.
+Web-Socket APIs optimises performance, by establishing long-lived, persistent connections.
+It reduces the performance bottleneck that a stateless protocol poses.
+DynamoDB provides low-latency data access, hence and ideal Data Store here.

 ### System Architecture

-_WebSocket API:_ Handles real-time bidirectional communication between clients and the backend.
+_WebSocket API:_ Helps in Bi-directional communication, without the client having to poll for messages.
+Ultra-low latency for Real-Time Communication,

 _AWS Lambda:_ Executes functions in response to WebSocket events, managing chat-related logic.